 But then your mind and emotions go to work to fix that damage and the process can actually make you stronger, depending on how you choose to interpret it.

-If you take in the right emotional nutrients (i.e. spend time in prayer and in personal development), it will speed up the healing process, allowing you to become more resilient, more quickly.
+If you take in the right emotional nutrients (i.e. spend time around the right people, in prayer, and in personal development), it will speed up the healing process, allowing you to become more resilient, more quickly.

 Here’s the major problem of why people aren’t as resilient as they could be.

-That’s why people put themselves in the gym everyday even though they might not like it.
+That’s why people go to the gym everyday even though they might not like it.